mobizt/SerialTCPClient/README.md

-## The Arduino Serial TCP Bridge
+## The Arduino Serial TCP Client

-Add the SSL client support for the Arduino boards using the ESP8266 bridge.
+Add the SSL client support for the Arduino boards using the WiFi capable device.